Somy Rathnayake

-Somi Nanda Ratnayake (born October 27, 1946, as සොමී රත්නායක) [Sinhala]), also known as Somi Ratnayake, is a Sri Lankan actor in Sri Lankan cinema, stage drama and television.
-A highly versatile actor with a career spanning more than four decades, Rathnayake is a multi-talented personnel also working as a script writer and film producer.
+Somi Nanda Ratnayake (born October 27, 1946, as සොමී රත්නායක [Sinhala]), also known as Somi Ratnayake, is a Sri Lankan actor in Sri Lankan cinema, stage drama and television.
+With a career spanning more than four decades, he has also taken on other roles including working as a script writer and film producer.

-Acting career
+Career

-He directed the stage drama Ran Salakunu.
+Ratnayake directed the stage drama Ran Salakunu.